 On the other hand, the God of the old covenant isn’t the relentlessly bad-tempered taskmaster some people make Him out to be.

-- The Old Testament Scriptures are forever describing Him as “merciful and gracious, slow to anger, and abounding in mercy.”
-They refer to Him as a God who “has not dealt with us according to our sins nor punished us according to our iniquities” (Psalm 103:8-10; see also Exodus 34:6, 7).
+- The Old Testament scriptures describe Him more than once as “merciful and gracious, slow to anger, and abounding in steadfast love.”
+They refer to Him as a God who “does not deal with us according to our sins, nor repay us according to our iniquities” (Psalm 103:8-10 and Exodus 34:6-7).

 If a title is currently unavailable through Focus on the Family, we encourage you to use another retailer.